bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 In the same way that streaming music services compress audio by sampling it, you're compressing your continous weight data.

 If you don't take enough samples, you lose important information.
+And because bodyweight measurements introduce error, you aren't getting accurate data if you only take one measurement per week.

 The Nyquist-Shannon theorem tells us that we need a sample rate of at least two measurements per week (a sample rate of 2/7) to reconstruct the weekly weight variation.